-16. Compliance with The Public Authorities Law, 2017.
+16. Compliance with the Public Authorities Act, 2020

-The Authority is required to comply with The Public Authorities Law, 2017, (the "PAL").
-Amongst other matters, the PAL requires that where a public authority has surplus cash reserves for a period of more than ninety days, the surplus shall be paid to core government unless otherwise directed by Cabinet, after written consultation with the Board.
-The PAL also requires that a public authority pay dividends in accordance with the formulae established by the Minister of Finance and Economic Development (the "Ministry") after written consultation with the Board, unless otherwise directed by Cabinet.
+The Authority is required to comply with the Public Authorities Act, 2020, (the "PAL").
+Amongst other matters, Section 39 (2) of the PAL requires that where a public authority has surplus cash reserves for a period of more than ninety days, the surplus shall be paid to core government unless otherwise directed by Cabinet, after written consultation with the Board.
+Cabinet has approved the exemption of public authorities from paying over surplus cash reserves as at 31 December 2020.